Evaluating Performance-Based Compensation Programs: Tools and Techniques (ICS402)

 What is the Course Curriculum?

 Designed in collaboration with senior faculty at Cornell University’s ILR School, this course offers the perfect blend of academic study and practical application.
-The course content includes case studies to illustrate key concepts, and is underpinned by an evidence-based, social science approach.
+The course content includes case studies to illustrate key concepts, and utilizes an evidence-based, social science approach.

 Topics addressed in this course include:

-- Delineating the types of data and information necessary for a thorough evaluation of a pay for performance system
+- Delineating the types of data and information necessary for thoroughly evaluating a pay for performance system

-- Reconciling the financial commitment required for performance-based pay to succeed and the organization’s financial resources and ability to pay
+- Reconciling the financial commitment required for performance-based pay with the organization’s financial resources and payment abilities

 - Assessing the efficacy of performance-based pay systems as part of the organization’s overall talent and business strategy